WodenWang820118/vuejs-fireblog/note.md

 - if deployed from the beginning, `npx firebase init`
   - select the option `hosting` and without Github auto-deployment.
   - select `dist` as the target folder to deploy.
+- `npx firebase login` if haven't logged in yet.
 - `npm run build`  -> bundle the project into the `dist` folder.
 - `npx firebase deploy`